Enrique Piñeyro (actor): Biography

 He is also the co-founder of Innocence Project Argentina, an NGO belonging to the Innocence Network, which is "dedicated to providing pro bono legal and investigative services to individuals seeking to prove innocence of crimes for which they have been convicted, working to redress the causes of wrongful convictions".

 In 2022, it was announced that a Boeing 787 that he owns and uses for humanitarian flights, would carry the words "No woman should be forced to cover her head", "No woman should be killed for not covering her head" and "No man should be hanged for saying this" and feature photos of Amir Nasr-Azadani, an Iranian football player, and of Mahsa Amini, an Iranian woman accused by Iran's morality police of not wearing a veil properly and who died while at their custody, in protest of Iran's laws dictating that women must wear veils to cover their heads.
 The airplane was leased by Comlux Aruba, an Aruban airline company.
 It was due to be taken on a world tour while displaying that livery.

+Together with his wife, Carla Calabrese, Piñeyro co-founded the NGO Solidaire.
+In 2024, the organization launched a rescue ship, Solidaire, to assist migrants in danger on the Mediterranean Sea.